Grenland

 Grenland is a traditional district in Telemark county, in the south-east of Norway.
 "Grenland" has referred to varying locations throughout history.
 In modern times, Grenland refers to the areas of the municipalities of Skien, Porsgrunn, Bamble, and Siljan.
-Sometimes the municipalities Kragerø and Drangedal are also considered to be part of the area.
+Sometimes Kragerø Municipality and Drangedal Municipality are also considered to be part of the area.
 The region encompasses 1794 km2 and has 122,978 inhabitants (2004), which translates as 12% of the area and 64% of the population of Telemark.

 Grenland is the core area of a slightly larger traditional district known as Nedre Telemark ("Lower Telemark") which includes all of Grenland plus Midt-Telemark Municipality and the Heddal area of Notodden Municipality.

 Grenland is also used as the name of an urban agglomeration consisting of the cities of Skien and Porsgrunn.